Cracky0001/Discord-Bot-SetupPlus/README.md

   For mor open the [Change Log](https://github.com/Cracky0001/Discord-Bot-SetupPlus/blob/main/Change%20Log.md).

+## Invite

+You can [Invite](https://discord.com/api/oauth2/authorize?client_id=986625767398051840&permissions=8&scope=bot%20applications.commands) the latest version of Setup+ for Discord.

 ## Commands

-You can find all Commands [here](https://github.com/Cracky0001/Discord-Bot-SetupPlus/blob/main/Commands.md)
+All commands can be found [here](https://github.com/Cracky0001/Discord-Bot-SetupPlus/blob/main/Commands.md)

 ## How To Use
 ```